31daylee/Nomad_Nextjs/README.md

 Movie Application with NEXT.JS 14
 </br>
-(This project refers to the Nomad Coder lecture.)
+(This project refers to the Nomad Coder lecture)

 ## Tech Stack